 What is POMC gene mutation?

-At this time, the POMC gene mutation has only been shown to play a role in Labrador Retrievers and the closely-related Flat Coated Retriever.
+At this time, the POMC gene mutation has only been shown to play a role in Labrador Retrievers and the closely related Flat-Coated Retriever.
 Studies in nearly forty other dog breeds have failed to demonstrate the presence of this mutation in any other breed.
-Humans can possess a similar mutation however, and therefore Labrador Retrievers are currently being used as a model for human obesity in some studies.
+Humans can possess a similar mutation, however, and Labrador Retrievers are currently being used as a model for human obesity in some studies.

 How was the POMC gene mutation discovered?